aucad/aml-networks/readme.md

-# Adversarial Machine Learning in NIDSs
+# Adversarial Machine Learning in Network Intrusion Detection Systems

 This repository implements an **evaluation pipeline** to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).

 It involves evaluation of select classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box attacks, and with/out defenses.
 The currently supported classifiers are: Keras deep neural network, and a tree-based ensemble learner XGBoost.
 Both classifiers can be enhanced with an adversarial robustness during the training phase.

 This repository provides an implementation to perform various experiments in the specified setting.
 Instructions for running pre-defined experiments, and extended custom usage, is explained in ["Usage" section](#usage) below.

-## Setup
+## Getting Started

-These steps explain how to run this software from source.
+These steps explain how to build and run experiments from source.

 - :snake: **Required** Python environment: 3.8 or 3.9